Grools/grools-application/README.md

 ### Using UniPathway as Prior-Knowledge graph

-#### Expectations grab and format tasks
+#### Expectations: grab and format tasks

-Firstly you have to define a list of expected presence of metabolic pathway in your organism.
-As example a proptotroph organism should have biosynthesis pathway for metabolites:
+Firstly you have to define a list of expected presence of metabolic pathways in your organism.
+As example a proptotroph organism should have all acido amino biosynthesis pathways for metabolites.
-- L-histidine
-- L-tryptophan
-- L-isoleucine
-- L-leucine
-- L-valine
-- L-threonine
-- L-arginine
-- L-proline
-- L-phenylalanine
-- L-tyrosine
-- L-alanine
-- L-asparagine
-- L-serine
-- L-cysteine
-- glycine
-- L-lysine
-- L-glutamate
-- L-methionine
-- L-aspartate
-- L-glutamine

 These exepectations are stored into the file `expectation_upa_aa.csv` which link a metabolite to Unipathway Prior-Knowledge

 ```csv